This section provides information on some of the different treatment options that italk can provide.

 Treatment interventions provided are informed by NICE guidelines, relating to the appropriate management of Depression and Anxiety Disorders (2004 and subsequent revisions) and include the following:

 Individual Cognitive Behavioural Therapy (CBT).
-CBT is essentially talking therapy that focuses on how your thoughts, mood, behaviour and physical sensations are connected and how you may respond to the situations you find yourself in.
+CBT is a talking therapy that focuses on how your thoughts, mood, behaviour and physical sensations are connected and how you may respond to the situations you find yourself in.

 I think CBT is an excellent form of treatment, but I actually wasn't sure about over the phone but it made it easier.
 I didn't have to worry about driving and when you're distressed, it can be nice to be in your own environment, so over the telephone has been perfect for me.